Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 transactions in the consensus candidate set.
 A fetched export sidecar is not a separate apply input: on merge, each leaf must be active-view checked, verified against the candidate transaction, and promoted into `ExportSigCollector`.
-Closed-ledger apply snapshots that collector, so the sidecar convergence state and the signer set used by `ttEXPORT` stay on the same path.
+Closed-ledger apply must assemble the signer set from the agreed `exportSigSetHash` sidecar map, not from the still-growing live collector, so late local arrivals cannot change the ledger-defining export result.

 If the consensus candidate contains a `ttEXPORT` but the node has no eligible local export signatures yet, the export sidecar gate opens only a bounded